elusiveunit/kanji-table/README.md

 # Kanji table

-A sortable and filterable table of Japanese kanji.
+A sortable and filterable table covering the Japanese kanji contained in _The Kodansha Kanji Learner's Course_ and _Remembering the Kanji (Book 1), 6th edition_.

 ## Subset font